James Manyika: Career

 In October 2023, he was appointed by the UN Secretary General to the UN High-Level Advisory Body on Artificial Intelligence and to serve as co-chair of the body together with Carme Artigas, the Digital and AI Minister of Spain.
 The Advisory Body published its final report and recommendations in September 2024 titled “Governing AI for Humanity”.
+In 2026, he was appointed as a Founding Member of the UN’s AI for Good Global Commission including Heads of State and Government, industry CEOs and executives, and Heads of UN agencies.

 In August 2019, California Governor Gavin Newsom appointed Manyika and Mary Kay Henry as co-chairs of the state's Future of Work Commission.
 In March 2021, he and the Future of Work Commission co-authored a report urging California to better address pay inequality and working conditions by 2030.
 He also co-chaired, with Admiral William H. McRaven, the Council on Foreign Relations Task Force on U.S. Innovation Strategy and National Security, which issued their final report, Innovation and National Security: Keeping Our Edge in 2019.
 In 2019, Manyika became a member of the Trilateral Commission, and in 2020 was a member of its Task Force on Global Capitalism in Transition.

 In 2015, he co-wrote the book No Ordinary Disruption: The Four Global Forces Breaking All the Trends.
 Manyika was a guest speaker in September 2017 at an Estonian summit involving European Union heads of state.
 His decision-making process and predictions about the future of work were described in Ben Sasse's 2018 book Them: Why We Hate Each Other--and How to Heal.
 Manyika contributed one chapter to the 2018 book Architects of Intelligence: The truth about AI from the people building it, by Martin Ford.

-In 2022, Manyika guest-edited a volume of Daedalus, the journal of the Academy of Arts and Sciences, that was devoted to AI & Society.
-That volume included his essay "Getting AI Right: Introductory Notes on AI & Society", as well as essays by leading AI researchers, technologists, and social scientists.
+He has guest-edited two volumes of Daedalus, the journal of the Academy of Arts and Sciences.
+In 2022, he edited a volume that was devoted to AI & Society and included his essay "Getting AI Right: Introductory Notes on AI & Society", as well as essays by leading AI researchers, technologists, and social scientists, including Stuart J. Russell, Nigel Shadbolt, Jeff Dean, Kevin Scott, Mira Murati, Yejin Choi, Blaise Agüera y Arcas, Eric Schmidt, Martha Minow, and Michael Spence.
+In 2026, he guest-edited a volume devoted to AI & Science.
+The volume included his essay “Introductory Notes: On AI, Science & the Future of Discovery”, as well as his dialogues with Demis Hassabis and with Yann LeCun, and essays from over 30 scientists.

+In 2023, he contributed an essay in Stanford University's Digitalist Papers titled “Getting AI Right: A 2050 Thought Experiment”.
 He has co-authored papers with Nobel laureate Michael Spence, including in 2023 in Foreign Affairs “The Coming AI Economic Revolution: Can AI Reverse the Productivity Slowdown.”
 He contributed to the quantum error correction work, led by Hartmut Neven, which was recognized as the Physics World "2024 Breakthrough of the year."